customerio/legal/privacy-policy.md

 Customer.io also collects non-personally identifiable information about you from Customer Sites you visit, including the following types of data:

 Standard Data – common information found in every communication sent over the internet.
-Using this information, Customer.io can infer information such as browser type (e.g., Netscape or Internet Explorer); operating system (e.g,.
-Macintosh or Windows); browser language (e.g., Java or Unix); and internet service provider (e.g., MindSpring or AOL)
+Using this information, Customer.io can infer information such as browser type (e.g., Chrome or Internet Explorer); operating system (e.g,.
+Macintosh or Windows); browser language (e.g., Java or Unix); and internet service provider (e.g., Verizon Fios or AOL)

 Clickstream Data – Customer.io can infer how you use our Customer Sites and various pages on the internet.